2hundred2ne2/2hundred2ne2/README.md

 -   ✨ I’m majoring in 💻 at university✨
 -   ✨ I’m 👀ing for job ✨
 -   ✨ I’m currently learning java programing 🌱✨
--   ✨ I'm a java Develover ✨
+-   ✨ I'm a java Developer ✨

 <!---
 2hundred2ne2/2hundred2ne2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.